- About GCHS

 Burlington Northern Railroad Depot

+The Beatrice Burlington Northern Depot was donated to the Gage County Historical Society on March 2, 1973.
 Jane Coffin suggested the old Burlington depot would be a good home for the historical society.
 Her husband Leigh and W.W.
 Cook, Sr. wrote letters and met with Burlington official to secure the old passenger station.
 The Burlington-Northern Railroad donated the depot to the Gage County Historical Society in March 1973.
+However due to the floods of 1973, the museum could not open right away.
+It finally opened its doors on April 19, 1975.
 The depot was added to the National Register of Historic Places in 1975.

 The Filley Stone Barn

 In 1867 Elijah Filley his wife Emma, their two sons, Fitch and Hiram and his father Ammi came to Gage County.
 The family lived in a tent until they completed their seven rooms, 1-1/2 story stone dwelling in 1868.
 They called their new home "Cottage Hill Farm."

 In 1874 the farmers were in bad shape.
 They had two summers of drought, grasshopper invasion, and crop failure.
 Many farmers were packing up and heading back east.
 Those that remained needed work.
 Elijah Filley chose this time to build his barn.
 The news that Elijah Filley was building a barn spread fast.
 Men came from all over the area looking for work.
 Men who lived too far away to drive home each night were quartered in tents.